NEW: At least 658,000 customers still without power, utilities report

 Freeport, along Long Island’s southern coast, was one of the communities hit hard by the nor’easter.
 “This storm just made everything worse,” Shanel Francis told CNN affiliate News 12.
 Sandy swamped her home with 4 feet of storm surge last week.

-Bloomberg urged residents in the city’s low-lying areas – especially Breezy Point, Hamilton Beach and Gerritsen Beach – to “consider going someplace else tonight, to be a little bit on the safe side.”
+Bloomberg had urged residents in the city’s low-lying areas – especially Breezy Point, Hamilton Beach and Gerritsen Beach – to “consider going someplace else” Wednesday night, “to be a little bit on the safe side.”

 But he issued no mandatory evacuation orders, other than for a handful of chronic-care facilities and an adult-care center in areas that were hit hard by Sandy.